CookingGods/Project3/devlog.md

 Today, I finished the Main.java file, I added the catach error, and I added the menu and the fuctions for some of it, some of the menu option are in the BTreeindex file.
 Like load and print.
 Other than that tomorrow, I will just check to make sure i have all the functions and if I feel like I do I will create a Read-Me file and that will be my last update log and finished it.

+12/1/2024 2:05am
+a.
+Give your thoughts so far.
+Have you had new thoughts about the project since the last session?
+So far,  I finished the everything No new thoughts I think i have everything right, i check the search, create, open, insert, search, quit, although, i not sure if the professor want the way how I program the extract and the search.
+I am glad that i finish the project before my finals start although it took half my thanksgiving break.
+I

+ b.
+What do you plan to accomplish this session?
+Layout a plan, as detailed as possible.
+What do you plan to change?
+What do you plan to implement next?
+What is your goal for this session?

+Today, I finished the readme for this project and recheck all the methods and test it using mutiple use cases.
+I think i am going to sumbit it, tonight.